Losing a member of your family or close friend to suicide must be heart breaking.

 Impact on families

-If you are a family member left without a loved one to suicide, I imagine you would read a testimonial like this and wish, your family member could have had access to MIND’s services.
+If you are a family member left without a loved one to suicide, you may read a testimonial like this and wish, your family member could have had access to MIND’s services.

 The desire to make sure no-one else suffers the way you have is strong.
 It is natural to want to channel that pain into something positive.